Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 Taxonomic assignment is the process of assigning a sequence to a specific taxon.
 In this case we will be assigning our raw short reads but you can also assign metagenome-assembled genomes (MAGs).

+We are using short reads rather than MAGs because we want to look at the relative differences in abundance between the taxa.
+This would be much less accurate using MAGs since these are compilations of fragments.

 These assignments are done by comparing our sequence to a database.
 These searches can be done in many different ways, and against a variety of databases.
-There are many programs for doing taxonomic mapping, almost all of them follows one of the next strategies:
+There are many programs for doing taxonomic mapping; almost all of them follows one of these strategies:

-1. BLAST: Using BLAST or DIAMOND, these mappers search for the most likely hit for each sequence within a database of genomes (i.e. mapping).
+1. **BLAST**: Using BLAST or DIAMOND, these mappers search for the most likely hit for each sequence within a database of genomes (i.e. mapping).
 This strategy is slow.

-2. K-mers: A genome database is broken into pieces of length k, so as to be able to search for unique pieces by taxonomic group, from lowest common ancestor (LCA), passing through phylum to species.
+2. **K-mers**: A genome database is broken into pieces of length k, so as to be able to search for unique pieces by taxonomic group, from lowest common ancestor (LCA), passing through phylum to species.
 Then, the algorithm breaks the query sequence (reads, contigs) into pieces of length k, looks for where these are placed within the tree and make the classification with the most probable position.

-3. Markers: They look for markers of a database made _a priori_ in the sequences to be classified and assign the taxonomy depending on the hits obtained.
+3. **Markers**: This method look for markers of a database made _a priori_ in the sequences to be classified and assign the taxonomy depending on the hits obtained.

 <a href="{{ page.root }}/fig/03-01_LCA.png">
   <img src="{{ page.root }}/fig/03-01_LCA.png" alt="Diagram of taxonomic tree " />